Kef provides you with the best marine insurance that you can find.

 Goods are uninsured: If they are not on your list (unless you insure lump sum), or you do not pay for insurance.

-$12.
-Boxes you pack yourself--listed by the shipper as PBO (packed by owner) are covered for loss and theft only, only up to $300/box, and only if you submit a valued list of contents before pickup.
+2. PBO (boxes packed by owner) are covered for loss and theft only, up to $300/box, if you submit a valued list of contents before pickup.
 If your entire shipment is self packed and you do not supply such lists before pickup, you will be required to insure for total (catastrophic) loss only.

 |small appliances + microwave||1.5|